-Supporting Information
+S1 Text.
+Statistical Analysis.

+This file contains Tables A-G listing mean values and correlation coefficients of evaluated quantities, as well as the results of our Mann-Whitney-U Tests.

-Table.
-Mean 〈…〉 and SEM values of the evolved fitness EF, reliability across group sizes in the original setup R, and brain complexity ΦMax of the final evolved animats grouped by conditions.
+Table A. Mean 〈…〉 and SEM values of the evolved fitness EF, reliability across group sizes in the original setup R, and brain complexity ΦMax of the final evolved animats grouped by conditions.
 Roman numbers indicated the rank of the corresponding mean through all conditions.
 The results of brain complexity calculations for Gbigbrain are not available (NA) due to the computational complexity of the calculations.